How can I use social media to build brand awareness for my sports management website?

 I will be handling all of the marketing myself.
 What plan should I follow?
 I am only familiar with Instagram and Facebook marketing.
 What are other platforms should I use?

-Our site provide full social media marketing services and you can get these services in lowest price.
-You can use other platforms such as Twitter and YouTube to get more traffic for site.
+Our site provides full social media marketing services and you can get these services at the lowest price.
+You can use other platforms such as Twitter and YouTube to get more traffic for the site.

 A very good question.
 Using social media to improve brand awareness to your company is a big challenge, you can follow some simple strategies to improve your brand awareness to your website/company.

 2. Find influencers